Overview of the European energy system

 Eurostat definitions and concepts for energy statistics http://ec.europa.eu/eurostat/web/energy/methodology

 Official data (national total and sectoral emissions) reported to the United Nations Framework Convention on Climate Change (UNFCCC) and under the EU Monitoring Mechanism and EIONET.
-For the EU-28, this data is compiled by the EEA in the European greenhouse gas inventory report:
+For the EU-28, these data are compiled by the EEA in the European greenhouse gas inventory report:

 Methodology of data manipulation:

-Figure 1 – Energy flow in the EU-28.
-Methodology and assumptions used for the Sankey diagram found earlier in this factsheet.
+Figure 1 Energy flow in the EU-28.
+Methodology and assumptions used for the Sankey diagram found earlier in this indicator.

 The coding (used in the Eurostat database) and specific components of the indicator are: